 The energy and climate policy research seminar aims to enhance intellectual exchange among faculty and students by providing a forum to discuss research and policy topics related to the international and domestic dimensions of energy and climate change policy.
 Speakers will include members of the Georgetown community as well as invited faculty and practitioners from the Washington area and beyond.

-09/25 – Stefanie Onder: “How do farmers adapt to natural disasters and climate change?
+September 25: “How do farmers adapt to natural disasters and climate change?
 Evidence from Indian cyclones” Stefanie Onder, Assistant Professor of School of International Service, American University

-10/09 – Roberton Williams: “How Research informs Policy Advocacy: Modeling the Effects of the Climate Leadership Council’s Carbon Dividends Plan” Roberton Williams, Professor of Agricultural & Resource Economics, University of Maryland College Park
+October 9: “How Research informs Policy Advocacy: Modeling the Effects of the Climate Leadership Council’s Carbon Dividends Plan” Roberton Williams, Professor of Agricultural & Resource Economics, University of Maryland College Park

 January 25: “Trump’s Fuel Economy Standard Rollback and New Evidence on Consumer Valuation of Fuel Economy,” Ken Gillingham, Associate Professor of Economics, Yale University.